dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T973: Immigrants enrich society with diverse perspectives.
+### T973: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|